- Axonius Federal Systems

-Deployment: It’s difficult to deploy scanning-based solutions for mobile and remote workforces, as well as highly segmented networks requiring multiple scanners. canning-based approaches, therefore, lead to incomplete asset visibility.
+- Deployment: It’s difficult to deploy scanning-based solutions for mobile and remote workforces, as well as highly segmented networks requiring multiple scanners.
+Scanning-based approaches, therefore, lead to incomplete asset visibility.

 Why it’s Best to Combine Vulnerability Assessment & Network Scanners with Other Data Sources

 - Many assets can’t be found from only one source: Cloud containers may never be scanned or have an agent, so relying on one source will often lead to incomplete asset inventories.